MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-user-support.md

 > [!IMPORTANT]
 > It's a best practice to continually identify emerging Power BI champions, and to engage with them to make sure they're equipped to support their colleagues.
 As described in the [Community of practice](powerbi-adoption-roadmap-community-of-practice.md) article, the COE should actively monitor the discussion channel to see who is being helpful.
 It should deliberately encourage and support them, and if appropriate, invite them into the champions network.

-Another key benefit of a discussion channel is that it's searchable, which allows the information other people to discover it.
+Another key benefit of a discussion channel is that it's searchable, which allows other people to discover the information.
 It is, however, a change of habit for people to ask questions in an open forum rather than private messages or email.
 Be aware that some individuals will not be comfortable asking questions in such a public way because it openly acknowledges what they don't know, which might be embarrassing.
 This reluctance may reduce over time by promoting a friendly, encouraging, and helpful discussion channel.

 > [!TIP]
 > You may be tempted to create a bot to handle some of the most common, straightforward questions from the community.
 A bot can work for uncomplicated questions such as "How do I request a Power BI license?" or "How do I request a workspace?"
 Before taking this approach, consider if there are enough routine and predictable questions that would make the user experience better rather than worse.
 Often, a well-created FAQ (frequently asked questions) works better, and it's faster to develop and easier to maintain.